Here’s What I’d Do Different If I Were Starting My Online Business Today WPCP: 093April 1, 2016 September 30, 2019 /

-I’m super excited about this post and episode because it was inspired from a listeners email to me (Thanks Jen!).
+I’m super excited about this post and episode because it was inspired by a listeners email to me (Thanks Jen!).
 I don’t know about you, but I often forget that just because I understand and know something doesn’t mean everyone in my audience does.
-I won’t go down my armchair psychologist rant and self diagnose on that one, but suffice it to say I’ve gotten away from some of the basics of what I’ve learned while growing my business.
+I won’t go down my armchair psychologist rant and self-diagnose on that one, but suffice it to say I’ve gotten away from some of the basics of what I’ve learned while growing my business.

 Which makes sense.

 By now you guys know that I’m a bit of an information nut and love testing and trying new things.
 However, as fun as all that is, am I overlooking an element that can be serving my audience?

 One of my first few podcast episodes I did was “What I Would Do Different if I Were Starting My Business Today”.
 That was 3 years ago.
 Holy moly has things changed.

 Not just in my business, but in how I do things.
 Fortunately, the 7 things I listed in that post are still relevant, but I’d like to approach it from a little different perspective and include some actual step-by-step direction in hopes that this will help someone.

 I’m going to use WordPress as the business example here but really you can use any niche or business because most of this is going to be applicable across the board.

 Let’s get into the updated version of “What I’d do differently if I were starting my business today”.